happycodelucky/pebble-ex/README.md

 		app_event_loop(ctx, &handlers);
 	}

-If you must, you can always implement your own **PebbleAppTimerHandler** and call timer_handler() when you do not recognize the timer handler cookie.
+If you must, you can always implement your own **PebbleAppTimerHandler** and call *timer_handler()* when you do not recognize the passed timer handler cookie.

 ### Using Timers ###